How Fair is Your Diffusion Recommender Model?: Background

-Recent studies focused on assessing fairness under the notion of \emph{demographic parity}~\cite{DBLP:conf/ecir/BorattoFMM22,DBLP:conf/sigir/NaghiaeiRD22,DBLP:journals/air/VassoyL24}.
-On the one hand~\cite{DBLP:conf/cikm/BorattoFFMM23,DBLP:conf/sigir/NaghiaeiRD22}, we operationalize demographic parity on the \textit{consumer} side as the absolute difference in recommendation utility between users' groups.
-We select the respective fairness counterparts of nDCG and Recall, namely $\Delta$nDCG and $\Delta$Recall.
-On the other hand, \textit{provider} fairness is estimated as the absolute difference in exposure between items' groups ($\Delta$Exp)~\cite{DBLP:conf/sigir/NaghiaeiRD22,DBLP:conf/ecir/BorattoFFMM24} and the average percentage of long-tail items in the top-$k$ lists (APLT)~\cite{DBLP:conf/ecir/AnelliDNMPP23,DBLP:journals/tois/MansouryAPMB22}.
-Lower values of these metrics reflect fairer recommendations, except for APLT.
-For page constraints, we do not dive deep into their formulations.
-The interested reader may refer to the above-cited papers for a detailed presentation.
+Recent studies, both in RS~\cite{DBLP:conf/ecir/BorattoFMM22,DBLP:conf/sigir/NaghiaeiRD22,DBLP:journals/air/VassoyL24,boratto2023counterfactual,medda2024gnnuers} and relatedly user modeling~\cite{DBLP:conf/um/PurificatoMBL25,DBLP:conf/cikm/PurificatoBL22,DBLP:journals/mima/PurificatoBL24}, focused on assessing algorithmic fairness under the notion of \emph{demographic parity}~\cite{DBLP:conf/innovations/DworkHPRZ12,DBLP:conf/kdd/FeldmanFMSV15}.
+From a \emph{consumer} perspective~\cite{DBLP:conf/recsys/BorattoFFMM24,DBLP:conf/sigir/NaghiaeiRD22}, we operationalize this notion as the absolute difference in recommendation utility between users' groups.
+To this end, we select the respective fairness counterparts of nDCG and Recall, namely $\Delta$nDCG and $\Delta$Recall.
+On the other hand, \textit{provider} fairness is estimated as the absolute difference in exposure (\ie how evenly items or groups of items are exposed to users or groups of users) between items' groups ($\Delta$Exp)~\cite{DBLP:conf/sigir/NaghiaeiRD22,DBLP:conf/ecir/BorattoFFMM24} and as the average percentage of long-tail items in the top-$k$ lists (APLT)~\cite{DBLP:conf/ecir/AnelliDNMPP23,DBLP:journals/tois/MansouryAPMB22}.
+For all metrics except APLT, values closer to zero indicate fairer recommendations.
+Due to space constraints, we do not delve into the detailed formulations.
+Interested readers are referred to the cited works for a comprehensive presentation.

-\section{Experimental study}
+\section{Experimental Study}

-In this section, we present our proposed experimental study aimed at assessing fairness in diffusion-based recommendation.
+In this section, we present our experimental study aimed at assessing recommendation utility and fairness in diffusion-based methods.
 First, we describe the baselines and datasets adopted for the analysis.
-Then, we provide reproducibility details for the conducted experiments.
+Then, we provide reproducibility details for the experiments.